mattermost/docs/source/administration/config-settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 *Removed in June 16, 2018 release*

-Set to false to disable all version 3 endpoints of the REST API.
+Set to false to disable all v3 endpoints of the REST API.
 Integrations that rely on API v3 will fail and can then be identified for migration to API v4.
 API v3 is deprecated and will be removed in the near future.
 See https://api.mattermost.com for details.

 +---------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableAPIv3": false`` with options ``true`` and ``false``. |